 - They must have pedals that can be used to propel the vehicle

-- The electric motor must have a maximum power output of 250 watts and should not be able to propel the bike when travelling more than 25 km per hour (15.5 miles per hour)
+- The electric motor must have a maximum power output of 250 watts and should not be able to propel the bike when traveling more than 25 km per hour (15.5 miles per hour)

 - They must show the power output or the manufacturer of the motor